hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 # Slicing from a first number to the end
 print("A_STRING[2:]    = %s" % A_STRING[2:])

-# Starting at the end of the string instead of the beginning
-# by using a negative number
+# Starting at the end of the string instead of the beginning by using a "negative number"
 # This way, "-2" means "2nd character from the end"
 print("A_STRING[-2:]   = %s" % A_STRING[-2:])